natnew/Data-Science-With-Tableau/README.md

 Challenge: I'm preparing a report for management.
 They want to see how the sales forecast compares to actual sales.
 In this hands-on-activity, I have built a combined axis chart to answer the question:
 ### How does Budget Sales compare to actual Sales over the last few years?
 ![Budget Sales & Sales graph](https://github.com/natnew/Data-Science-With-Tableau/blob/main/Budge%20Sales%20%26%20Sales%20Graph.JPG)<br>
-The Dashboard and stroy can be found here: <br>
+The Dashboard and story can be found here: <br>
 <br>
 <br>